IbrahimTanyalcin/lexicon-rainbow/docs/API.md

 * Togges the axis on or off.
 * No argument supplied means as if `false` has been specified.
 * If the argument is a truthy value AND a color string(hex, rgb, rgba or one of html color names), then the axis is turned on with that color.
-* This is not meant to be called by the developer but it actually called by [`lexiconRainbow.changeScale`][changeScale] which is dynamically added after calling [`lexiconRainbow.append`][append].
+* :warnin: This is not meant to be called by the developer but it actually called by [`lexiconRainbow.changeScale`][changeScale] which is dynamically added after calling [`lexiconRainbow.append`][append].

 #### setViewBox [:link:](#setviewbox-link)[🔍][setViewBox]